Nivirx/stevia/README.md

 ## Project Goals

 Stevia is intended to be a learning tool for those interested in low-level programming, focusing on understanding the basics of how a computer starts up and manages early system resources.

+You are welcome to fork/review the code base but I am generally not accepting PR's/Contributions to the code at this time.

 ## License